 - Short Selling is an investment process that increases in value as a company’s stock price declines.

-The average investor in the stock market buys a position (stock, ETF, mutual fund, etc.), hoping the investment price will increase.
+The average investor in the stock market buys a position (stock, ETF, mutual fund, etc.) with the hopes that the price of the investment will increase.
 The traditional idea is to invest in hopeful and trustworthy companies that will provide a positive rate of return.
-But what if you think a company will fail and possibly go bankrupt?
-You do not want to bet on the company’s success, but how do you bet on the company’s failure?
-The solution is Short Selling.

 - Investor A sells these shares on the open market and receives the $10 per share ($100 total)

-- Two weeks go by, and the share price of ABC company is now $6 per share.
+- Two weeks go by and the share price of ABC company is now $6 per share.

 - Investor A then uses the newly acquired shares to pay off the original debt to the brokerage firm.

-What is the Risk of Short Selling?
+The Risks of Short Selling?

-There are plenty of risks to be aware of regarding Short Selling.
-The process may sound appealing, but there are vital factors to consider with this strategy.
-There is limited upside available within the short sale since the lowest a stock can go is $0, so the most potential for a short sale is the current dollar value per share.
-The most a company can lose is its current value.
-However, on the other hand, a company can grow and grow and grow to an infinite size.
+The most a company can lose is their current value.
+However, on the other hand, a company can grow and grow and grow all the way to an infinite size.
 This means that a short sale has unlimited downside available.
 If the stock keeps going up, the short sale will continue to lose money.

 Speak With a Trusted Advisor

-If you have any questions about your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please call our office at (586) 226-2100.
-Please also reach out if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
+Please feel free to forward this commentary to a friend, family member, or co-worker.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

-Feel free to forward this commentary to a friend, family member, or co-worker.
 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.

 Best Regards,